 RECOMMENDATION: This project is not recommended for funding, but is encouraged to apply in the 2022 cycle once the project is further along.
 Additional information in a future application would include but not be limited to documentation of a willing seller, documentation from City of Petaluma that project would be consistent with the City's General Plan, appraisal or information on estimation of land value.
+Additionally, this project received a low ranking overall, primarily due to readiness and a lack of secured match.

-2. Journeys End Community Park
+2. Journeys End Community Park Average Matrix Score: 59